 Following a successful pilot in 2016/17, the Sector Scorecard was launched in April 2018 to collect data for the 2017/18 financial year.

-Acuity is collecting data for English organisations with less than 1,000 homes (SPBM members), while HouseMark is collecting data for larger organisations in England and those based in Scotland, Wales and Northern Ireland.
+Acuity collects data for English organisations with less than 1,000 homes (SPBM members), while HouseMark is collecting data for larger organisations in England and those based in Scotland, Wales and Northern Ireland.

-Acuity & HouseMark have produced a guide which sets out the definitions to be used by all participants in the 2018 exercise.
+Acuity & HouseMark have produced a guide which sets out the definitions to be used by all participants, last updated in May 2019.

 Seven of the Sector Scorecard metrics are also used by the English Regulator for Social Housing (RSH) as part of the Value for Money standard to measure economy, efficiency and effectiveness.